 - Each HD participant uses one HD connection.

-- If these are Lync / Skype for Business participants, they each require one additional HD connection when sending or receiving presentation.
+- Skype for Business / Lync participants each require one additional HD connection when sending or receiving presentation.

-Each conference instance on each node reserves 1 HD connection for a backplane, to allow the conference to become geographically distributed if required.
+Each conference instance on each Transcoding Conferencing Node reserves 1 HD connection for a backplane, to allow the conference to become geographically distributed if required.
 The exceptions to this are:

 - Deployments with a single Conferencing Node.
 In such cases, no backplanes will ever be required, so capacity is not reserved.